-There is three bulb types in each headlamp, a low and high beam and the daytime running light.
-When purchasing headlights, look into your owners manual for the bulb type.
-It will tell you what bulb in the back where the specifications are.
-Also remember when purchasing a new bulb, try to find a box that isn't damaged.
+There are three bulb types in each headlamp, a low and high beam and the daytime running light.
+When purchasing headlights, it is imperative that you look into your owner’s manual for the bulb type, and it will show you what you need to know.
+You can find that information at the back of the manual, where the specifications are.
+Also remember when purchasing a new bulb, go for a box that is not damaged.
 You don't want to get a box that has a bent corner because that could mean that someone dropped it.
 It may seem simple but it will help you pick out headlights that aren't going to blow out quickly.
 Remember the brighter the headlight, the shorter the bulb will last.
 Another tip is always replace your headlights in pairs, so when purchasing new bulbs, look for a pack with two.

 Do not remove the burned out bulbs unless you can immediately replace it with a new one.
 If a bulb is removed for an extended period of time, contaminants may enter the headlamp and affect its performance.

-Be sure that you have the proper replacement bulb ready before you discard the burned out bulb!
-And your done!
+Be sure that you have the proper replacement headlamp bulb ready before you discard the burned out bulb!
+And you are done!

-Now go test it out and see what it looks like!
+Now you can go try it out and see what it looks like!
 If you have any tips and tricks you want to add, comment below, we will add them into the article!